ilyes150/Mobile-Communication-System/README.md

 ### Overview

-The `Antenna` class represents a cell tower or base station in a telecommunications simulation system.
+The `Antenna` class represents a cell tower or base station in a Mobile Communication simulation system.
 It provides network coverage within a defined radius and manages the number of active calls it can handle simultaneously based on its capacity.

 ### Class Attributes